 Ensure that the USB is bootable

-If the USB has an error from the initial formatting, the Windows 10 won’t successfully install.
+If the USB has an error from the initial formatting, Windows 10 won’t successfully install.
 Therefore, it’s essential to ensure that you create a bootable USB.
-Simply copying the Windows 10 ISO files into a USB without proper care won’t work.
+Simply copying the Windows 10 ISO files into a drive without proper care won’t work.

-The primary method used to transfer files for standard USB drives might not work when creating a USB to install Windows 10.
+The primary method to transfer files for standard USB drives might not work when creating a drive to install Windows 10.
 However, in some cases, you can get a bootable Windows 10 USB from a store.

-However, if you need to create your USB, you need to manually transfer the Windows 10 files into the bootable USB.
+However, if you need to create your USB, you must manually transfer the Windows 10 files into the bootable USB.

-Here’s a guide that’ll help you create a bootable USB:
+Here’s a guide that’ll help you create a bootable drive:

 Ensure that the PC is set to boot and install Windows from a USB

-Ensure that your desktop or laptop is configured to boot and install Windows 10 from a USB.
-Unfortunately, many computers don’t have this setting by default, and therefore you need to set it manually.
+Ensure your desktop or laptop is configured to boot and install Windows 10 from a USB.
+Unfortunately, many computers don’t have this setting by default, so you need to set it manually.